-These cells are responsible for combating infections in parasites of vertebrates and for controlling mechanisms associated with the allergy and asthma.
+These cells are responsible for combating infections in parasites of vertebrates and for controlling mechanisms associated with allergy and asthma.

 These white blood cells have the ability to be stained when exposed to basic dyes, hence referred to as basophil.

-These cells are best known for their role in asthma and their result in the inflammation and bronchoconstriction in the airways.
+These cells are best known for their role in asthma and their result in inflammation and bronchoconstriction in the airways.

 They are normally found in the bloodstream.

 They are predominant cells, which are present in pus.